Coal Powered Data Center

 Greenpeace vs Facebook

-Advocacy groups including Change.org as well as Greenpeace confronted Facbebook for not using renewable energy to power its newly planned data center.
+Advocacy groups including Change.org as well as Greenpeace confronted Facbebook for not using renewable resources to power its newly planned data center.
 Greenpeace launched a campaign called Unfriend Coal”.
-This campaign tcalls on the world’s most successful social networking site to free its energy-intensive business from coal power.
-The Unfriend Coal campaign has gained a lot of popularity and Greenpeace’s Facebook group said, “We want Facebook to use 100% renewable energy”.
+This campaign calls on the world’s most successful social networking site to free its energy-intensive business from coal power.
+The Unfriend Coal campaign has gained a lot of popularity.
 The Unfriend Coal group on Facebook currently has over 103,000 members.

 Greenpeace released a video about the situation.
 The Greenpeace video about Mark Zuckerberg and Facebook’s coal controversy is quite funny and it should be noted that Greenpeace does an excellent job in the video of simplifying the controversy.
 It depicts Mark Zuckerberg as a lonely student at Harvard University looking for friends, and now that he has a lot of them, he has chosen coal over renewables.
 The video is very descriptive and should not be missed.

 Greenpeace and Change.org have done more than just call out Facebook for not using renewable energy.
 The complaints from these groups take it a step further and discuss the issue of Facebook’s use of coal.
 They say that the new Facebook data center’s main energy source is coal.
 Now we all know that Facebook has the means to design a data center that is energy efficient — no one is disputing that.
 But the fact that Facebook has chosen “coal” as the energy source has raised a lot of eyebrows —from many groups and individuals worldwide.